dbiele/Cordova_TypeScript_RequireJS_/README.md

 # Visual Studio Apache Cordova + TypeScript + RequireJS #

 ## Purpose: ##
-Use the readme to provide a roadmap for starting projects with TypeScript and RequireJS.
+Use the readme to provide a roadmap for starting projects with TypeScript, Apache Cordova and RequireJS.
 The instructions apply only to VS 2015.
 This is just a starting point, if you encounter any problems, please contact me.

 @deanbiele
 github.com/dbiele

 ## Getting Started: ##

+Basic Steps

+1. Create a VS Apache Cordova project
+2. Add package Manager and Task Runner
+3. Create Tasks
+3. Download d.ts files with TSD
+4. Install front end JavaScript with Bower
+5. Add RequireJS to index.html
+6. Create TypeScrupt code
+7. Test loading jQuery with Require.JS

 ###Creating a blank project###

 Create a blank Apache Cordova Apps project by selecting File > New Project